Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/plain-html-starter-with-tailwind-css.md

 ## Adding a Tailwind config file

-One thing I personally think is a must is the Tailwind config.
+One thing I think is a must is the Tailwind config.
 We can extend certain elements, but more importantly, we can use the purge option.

 We can add the file by running the following command.